aukraine/geolocation_api/README.md

 > - use secrets to manage important environment variables.
 > - perhaps, create separate table to store `location` JSON data there and add one-to-one relation to `geolocation` table...
 > - instead using self-written regexp for URLs, discover any solution out of the box for better contract and model validations.
+> - consider ability to return list of records on searching by **URL** due to potentially possibility to have several records in DB with different IPs but related to the same domain.
 > - add background job to fetch and store data about IP or URL not existing in DB in new `geolocation` record.
 > - hide internal 500th errors and not send them in response body.
 >   - refactor base error class to work with the errors array more natively.
 > - implement different user policy scopes according to new roles data modeling, for instance.
 > - potentially implement ability to use other 3rd party service for receiving location data with managing whole URL addresses instead just domain part now.
 > - maybe at least in `V2` version of API it would be better to manage and process different properties in request payload for IP and URL values instead one common.
+> - extent Swagger documentation with examples of request payloads and request bodies schemas foe every single endpoint.
 > - add on `index` page at least **pagination** to avoid too long responses if there are a lot of records in DB.
+> - consider `postgis` library to improve managing of geospatial data.